Six Sigma FAQ

-A: The course is self-paced, even when you select the coaching option.
+A: The course is self-paced.
 However, we can set up a schedule for you if you wish.
-I'd recommend something between 8 weeks and 16 weeks (this it the range I've seen students completing the Six Sigma Black Belt course.)
+We'd recommend something between 8 weeks and 16 weeks (this it the range I've seen students completing the Six Sigma Black Belt course.)

 Q: Is project included in the training program?